PFF Panel 1

 Better returns investments?
 I am willing to take up to high-middle risks, aged around late 30s to 50s.
-No dependants.

 Using your CPF for housing will deplete your cash proceeds from the sale of your flat in future.

 Sale proceeds = Sale price - outstanding loan - CPF used - CPF accrued interest

 The more CPF you use, the less cash you receive = more money locked up in CPF.